Your Guide to the 2025 Worcester City Council Election

 WINNER: Satya Mitra

-Satya Mitra's 232 donors have given an average of $400 each, almost double the average of the next candidate (Joe Petty).
+Satya Mitra's 232 donors have given an average of $385 each, 50% more than the average of the next candidate (Joe Petty).
 Mitra has the highest number of donors who have maxed out to the donation limit of $1,000.

 Where do the candidates donors come from?